groadabike/groadabike.github.io/_posts/2019-11-21-Kaldi_NNET3_config.md

 ## The network.xconfig file construction

-One way to construct the xconfig is inserting the lines into the network.xconfig file directly in the sh script file.
-In this way, you will be able to set the different parameters using variables, keeping the script organize and easy to modify.
+One way to construct the xconfig file is inserting the lines into the network.xconfig file directly from the run_net.sh script file.
+In this way, you will be able to set the different parameters using variables, keeping the script organized and easy to modify.

 ```
 dir=exp/chain/tdnn_sp
 mkdir -p $dir/configs

+# Definition of the  the xconfig
 cat <<EOF > $dir/configs/network.xconfig
   input ...
   ...
   output-layer ...
 EOF
+# Parse xconfig to final, init and ref configs
 steps/nnet3/xconfig_to_configs.py --xconfig-file $dir/configs/network.xconfig \
                                   --config-dir $dir/configs/
 ```